jagprog5/dev-guide/README.md

 project.
 It is harder, but sometime necessary, to rethink the existing solution in a way which better integrates with a feature.
 Entropy must be actively opposed.

+### Decision Paralysis

+Design work necessitates a focus on the relevant subset of possibilities.
+Document decisions and move on.

+#### Over Abstraction

+If there is only one realistic implementor of an interface, then that interface should not be created; it's just adding extra boilerplate and can hinder readability.
+Prefer instead directly calling the functionality.

 ### Leaky Abstraction